tekknolagi/isdt/assignments/06-bld-constructive.md

 **Add a pattern rule to your Makefile that can compile any given `.java` file inside `tests/` into a matching `.class` file.** (The `.class` files must also reside in `tests/` and have an identical name save for the changed extension).
-In you recipe for this rule, please use [automatic variables](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html#Automatic-Variables) wherever possible.
+In your recipe for this rule, please use [automatic variables](https://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html#Automatic-Variables) wherever possible.
 The rule should build only the given `.class` file, and it should rebuild that file if the source changes. **Update your `clean` rule as